lab9k/Orga/Application deployment Openshift/How_to_use_Openshift.md

 ```

-Now we can run "oc status" to get information about your deployment
+Now we can run "oc status" to get information about your deployment, the output should look like this:

 ```
 http://myapp-sample-project.44fs.preview.openshiftapps.com to pod port 8080-tcp (svc/myapp)